Skip to main content

 q qi.q binance

 due to missing environment variables and/or dependencies.
 If it fails, qi will create a profile file at ~/.qi/qi.profile and suggest an alias qi, which will allow the feed handler to run smoothly the next time around.
 This extra step should only be required once per machine.
 With a feed running, the function tcounts[] shows the count of each table.
-While the binance feed will start receiving data immediately, other feeds require an account (free) and an API key.
-The following examples will use the qi alias instead of q qi.q.
+If you run into issues with Github rate limiting, see here.

-qi kraken
+qi kraken / no key required

-qi massive / formerly polygon.io
+qi massive / formerly polygon.io, key required

 Using stacks